-Students immerse themselves in coursework comparable to the first year of medical school, taught by CUSOM faculty members.
+Students immerse themselves in coursework comparable to medical school courses, taught by CUSOM faculty members.
 Students’ academic success will demonstrate their readiness for medical and other health professional schools.
 The program also includes a dedicated semester-long standardized test-preparation course offered by Kaplan Test Prep.

-Our curriculum is designed to equip you with the skills necessary to become an effective contributor in the growing health sciences industry.
+The MSBS curriculum is designed to equip students with the skills necessary to become an effective contributor in the growing health sciences industry.
 While the MSBS program provides an opportunity for students to demonstrate academic capability, it does not assure admission to a professional school.
 For further information including course descriptions please see the MSBS Academic Bulletin.

 Campbell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, education specialist, and doctorate degrees.

 Campbell University is one of only three private universities in North Carolina to hold SACSCOC Level VI accreditation status, the highest level possible.
 The other two institutions are Duke University and Wake Forest University.